 In addition, attending workshops and conferences outside of school is beneficial because not only are teachers gaining useful information from experts, but they can network with other educators and trade ideas that can be effective in the classroom or the school.
-When teachers attend a workshop or conference, part of the requirement is to be a resource on the topic for other faculty members.
+When MPA teachers attend a workshop or conference, part of the requirement is to be a resource on the topic for other faculty members.

 Professional development opportunities are inspirational.
 They may be just the spark a teacher needs to try something new in the classroom or an administrator the willingness to implement a new initiative at the school.
 If some of our teachers had not visited another school to see Responsive Classroom in action, we may not have decided to pursue training.
 Having teachers inspired by Project-Based Learning influenced others who wanted to learn more about it, which led us to bring in a consultant.
 Sometimes that is all it takes — for one person to be excited about an idea and spread that energy to others.

-The next time you are curious about what happens on faculty professional development days or when your child says his teacher was not in school because she was at a workshop, you will know that they are learning things that can positively impact education.
-This summer, we are pleased to be sending teachers and administrators to workshops and conferences addressing topics that range from content-based approaches to school leadership and design.
+So the next time an MPA faculty member is not in school because she was at a workshop, you will know that she is learning things that can positively impact education.
+Coming up, we are pleased to be sending teachers and administrators to workshops and conferences addressing topics that range from content-based approaches to school leadership and design.

 By Jennifer Schmidt